 - Control over the work environment (hello, white noise and cozy aesthetic!)

-Productivity tips for working from home with ADHD
+5 tips to successfully work from home with ADHD

 1. Set a daily schedule (and stick to it)